carstingaxion/wordpress-cache-control/readme.txt

 = HEAD =

+* Reduce caching max-age when a scheduled post is imminent.
-Pagination factor limited to an upper value of ten times the base cache time.
+* Pagination factor limited to an upper value of ten times the base cache time.

 = 1.0 =

-Added individual control for search result pages, 404 Not Found responses, and attachment pages.
+* Added individual control for search result pages, 404 Not Found responses, and attachment pages.

 = 0.9 =